 It’s important to note that each independent state is inimitable and distinct in its own way.
 Therefore, ever since the Declaration of Independence was first adopted on July 4th, 1776, Americans have been carving out unique existences filled with eccentric traditions and unconventional customs.

 It explains the vast disparity in lifestyles and routines from region to region.
-This brief exposé will focus on Florida in particular, by highlighting some of the most fascinating facts about this bustling state.
+This brief exposé will focus on Florida in particular, by highlighting some of the most fascinating and funny facts about Florida including answers to questions such as “how many people live in Florida”.
 So if you’re planning on visiting Florida or simply wish to learn more about the area, feel free to use this article as an introductory guide to the world-renowned Sunshine State.
-Here are top 10 Florida interesting facts.
+Here are top Florida interesting facts.

-Key Largo, which sits on the Florida Keys, is commonly referred to as the diving capital of the world.
+No wonder then that Key Largo, which sits on the Florida Keys, is commonly referred to as the diving capital of the world.

 If you had any doubts about Florida’s peculiarity or eccentricity, take a look at some of the bizarre laws in the state: